-The director claimed that there was no filler, although the messages in the following screenshot, all seem to say the same thing with other words in my opinion.
+The director claimed that there was no filler.
+Although the messages in the following screenshot, all seem to say the same thing with other words.
 There are more examples like this.

 Messages with the game director

-After hearing the feedback.
+After hearing some feedback.
 I made some features to solve some things.
 They were all rejected.

 Clear options feature